python-botogram/botogram/docs/shared-memory.rst

 Sharing objects between workers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The botogram's runner is fast because it's able to process multiple messages at
+botogram's runner is fast because it's able to process multiple messages at
 once, and to archive this result botogram spawns multiple processes, called
 "workers".
 The problem with this is, you can't easily share objects between the
 workers, because each one lives in a different process, within a different